atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 The products' Docker images contain the default set of bundled libraries and plugins.
 Additional libraries and plugins can be mounted into the product containers during the Helm install.
-This can be useful for bundling extra JDBC drivers, for example, or additional bundled plugins that you need for your installation.
+One such use case for this is mounting `JDBC` drivers that are not shipped with the products' by default.

-In order for this to work, the additional JAR files need to be available as part of a Kubernetes volume.
-Options here include putting them into the shared-home volume that you already need to have as part of the installation.
-Alternatively, you can create a new PV for them, as long as it has `ReadOnlyMany` capability.
+To make use of this mechanism, the additional files need to be available as part of a Kubernetes volume.
+Options here include putting them into the `shared-home` volume that's [required as part of the prerequisites](PREREQUISITES.md#configure-a-shared-home-volume).
+Alternatively, you can create a custom volume `PV` for them, as long as it has `ReadOnlyMany` capability.

+!!!info "Custom volumes for loading libraries"

+    If you're not using the `shared-home` volume, then you can declare your own custom volume, by following the [Additional volumes](#additional-volumes) section above.

 You could even store the files as a `ConfigMap` that gets mounted as a volume, but you're likely to run into file size limitations there.

-Assuming that the existing `shared-home` volume is used for this, then the only configuration required is to specify the `additionalLibraries` and/or `additionalBundledPlugins` structures in your `values.yaml` file, e.g.
+Assuming that the existing `shared-home` volume is used for this, then the only configuration required is to specify the `additionalLibraries` in your `values.yaml` file, e.g.

 ```yaml
 jira: